klenioaraujo/Reformulating-Transformers-for-LLMs/README.md

 factory = QRHFactory()

 # Process text with adaptive alpha
-result = factory.process_text("Hello, this is a test of the ΨQRH framework.") print(f"Processed result: {result}")
+result = factory.process_text("Hello, this is a test of the ΨQRH AI.") print(f"Processed result: {result}")
 ```